collapsed-stacks/startups/questions/9489/typical-equity-for-someone-who-has-an-idea-for-a-company-and-doesnt-know-how-to.md

 - tagged: `equity`, `idea`, `skills`
 - score: 1

-<p>Does anyone know the typical equity for someone who has an idea for a company BUT does not know how to reduce his or her product and/or service to practice? </p>
+Does anyone know the typical equity for someone who has an idea for a company BUT does not know how to reduce his or her product and/or service to practice?

-<p>For example s/he has an idea for a company to sell a chemical solution that does XYZ, but the s/he is not a chemist</p>
+For example s/he has an idea for a company to sell a chemical solution that does XYZ, but the s/he is not a chemist

-<p>Another example s/he has the idea for the business where people use a software program that performs a special algorithm, but s/he is not a software engineer, nor an algorithm designer, etc...</p>
+Another example s/he has the idea for the business where people use a software program that performs a special algorithm, but s/he is not a software engineer, nor an algorithm designer, etc...

-<p>So s/he would need to recruit talent to actually make the idea a reality.
-Presumably the talent would be paid cash and/or equity to make the business possible</p>
+So s/he would need to recruit talent to actually make the idea a reality.
+Presumably the talent would be paid cash and/or equity to make the business possible

 ## Answer 9494